Exponential twist of probability measures: drift correction in term of a generalized gradient: Characterization of the exponential twist measure

-A first observation concerns the fact that the exponential twist $\Q^*$ conserves the Markov property, i.e. $\Q^*$ still fulfills Hypothesis \ref{hyp:markovProp}, see Lemma \ref{lemma:QMarkovProp} in the Appendix.
-Besides the Markov property, as we will illustrate later, it is interesting to know the dynamics of the canonical process $X$ under $\Q^*$, e.g. which martingale problem is fulfilled by $\Q^*$.
+A first important observation concerns the fact that the exponential twist $\Q$ conserves the Markov property, i.e. $\Q$ still fulfills Hypothesis \ref{hyp:markovProp}. \begin{prop} Let $\P$ our reference probability supposed to fulfill Markov property Hypothesis \ref{hyp:markovProp}.
+In this lemma we do not necessarily suppose that $g \ge 0$ but only that $ \exp\left(- g(X_T)\right) \in L^1(\P)$.